developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether copies of generated Bug Reports will be automatically emailed and, if so, the details of the email that should be sent.
+Use this *Sub-group* to configure whether copies of generated Bug Reports will be automatically emailed and, if so, the details of the email that should be sent.

 **Detail Information:**